Anarchism in Bolivia: History

 The first recorded anarchist movement in Bolivia was the Unión Obrera Primero de Mayo in 1906, in the small southern town of Tupiza.
 The organization edited the newspaper La Aurora Social.
 Other contemporary libertarian publications were Verbo Rojo, El Proletario and La Federación, published in the cities of Potosí, Cochabamba and Santa Cruz de la Sierra, respectively.
-Several minor trade unions came together to form the Federación Obrera Local (FOL) in 1908, and in 1912 the Federación Obrera Internacional (FOI).
-They adopted the red-and-black flag of anarcho-syndicalism.
+Several minor trade unions came together to form the Local Workers' Federation (FOL) in 1908, and in 1912 the Federación Obrera Internacional (FOI).
+They adopted the red and black flag of anarcho-syndicalism.
 In the city of La Paz, FOL maintained the periodical Luz y Verdad, while FOI published the Defensa Obrera, which launched a campaign for an eight-hour day.
 1918 the FOI was renamed the Federación Obrera del Trabajo (FOT), which moved ideologically towards marxism.

 During the 1920s, the presence of anarchism within the labor movement was at its highest point, with anarchist participating in the struggles of the Bolivian miners.
 Many strikes - such as in Huanuni in 1919 - were started to demand an eight-hour work day.
 The anarcho-syndicalist FOL, later associated with the international Asociación Continental Americana de Trabajadores confederation, published the weekly newspaper La Humanidad.
 Numerous anarchist movements were active in La Paz, such as the Centro Cultural Obrero, the Centro Obrero Libertario, the Grupo Libertario "Rendición", Sembrando Ideas, Brazo y Cerebro, and the group La Antorcha (founded in 1923) led by Luis Cusicanqui, Jacinto Centellas and Domitila Pareja.
 Other groups elsewhere in the country were the Centro Obrero Internacional in Oruro, the Escuela Ferrer i Guardia in Sucre, and the newspaper Tierra y Libertad.

 Women had a prominent role in the anarcho-syndicalist movement.
 In 1927 the Sindicato Femenino de Oficios Varios was founded.
 Also founded in 1927 was the Federación Obrera Femenina, a branch of FOL and merger of several other all-female unions.
 Among female anarchist activists were Catalina Mendoza, Petronila Infantes, and Susana Rada.
 During the Third National Workers' Congress in 1926, the Bolivian communists proposed that the labor organizations should affiliate with the Third International, an idea which was rejected by the anarcho-syndicalists.
 The FOL was also present in the agrarian peasantry, organizing the Federación Agraria Departamental (FAD), which later disappeared due to intense government repression.